Mishcon de Reya page structure

 There are detailed provisions in the Act about identifying those beneficial owners which need to be registered.

-The Act does not currently require the ultimate beneficial owner of a property to be disclosed, but only the beneficial owner of the overseas entity which owns the property.
+Until 4 March 2024, the Act did not require the ultimate beneficial owner of a property to be disclosed, but only the beneficial owner of the overseas entity which owns the property.
 Where a beneficial owner is a trustee, certain information about the trust must be provided to HMRC, although that information will not be made public.

-However, the Economic Crime and Transparency Act 2023 (the "2023 Act") makes an important change to the Act.
-It expands the definition of "beneficial owner" to include someone for whom an overseas entity holds the property as nominee.
-This means that details of ultimate beneficial owners of the property need to be disclosed to Companies House if they meet the beneficial owner criteria mentioned above.
+Following widespread criticism of this lacuna for trust arrangements, the Economic Crime and Corporate Transparency Act 2023 (the "2023 Act") expanded the definition of "beneficial owner" to include someone for whom an overseas entity holds the property as nominee.
+This means that details of ultimate beneficial owners of the property now need to be publicly disclosed to Companies House if they meet the beneficial owner criteria mentioned above.

 New retroactive requirement